kubernetes-study-guide/Kubernetes-Study-Guide/Part-02/15_persistant_volume_claims/README.md

         - containerPort: 3306
  ```

- - statically
+ -statically
- - dynamically (by using persistantVolumeClaims)
+ -dynamically (by using persistantVolumeClaims)
   Let's take a look at both these approaches using AWS's AWSElasticBlockStore as an example.

 ## Statically Provisioned Persistant Volumes